September 11, 2019

 The survey also found that 37% of respondents had reported an incident to the ICO in the past 12 months, with 17% having done so more than once.
 Interestingly, the results showed that over half (53%) of mid-size companies had reported data breaches to the ICO in the past 12 months, compared with 36% of small companies and only 23% of enterprise organisations.* Similarly, a notably lower percentage (39.5%) of mid-sized companies reported full GDPR compliance compared with 56% of large and 51% of small companies.
 Taken together, these figures indicate an evident gap in compliance performance among mid-size companies.

 Other key survey findings include:

 - Only half of decision-makers (48%) reported that their business was fully compliant

-- 42% rated their organization as ‘mostly compliant’
+- 42% rated their organisation as ‘mostly compliant’

-- Over one-third (35%) said GDPR has become less of a priority for their organization in the last 12 months
+- Over one-third (35%) said GDPR has become less of a priority for their organisation in the last 12 months

 - Implementing new processes around the handling of sensitive data has been the greatest area for compliance investment in the last 12 months, cited by 28% of those surveyed

 - Compliance investment priorities were then split across better auditing of what data is collected and why (18%), employment of a Data Protection Officer or other compliance personnel (18%), and new technology (17%).
 7% said user education and training had been their biggest area of investment.

 A lessening focus on GDPR in the last 12 months